 This innovative program is available to students majoring in Natural & Applied Sciences.
-Upon successful completion of this 120 credit hour program, students earn their bachelor's degree as well as certification to teach Secondary Education in the State of Maine for the following content areas of Life Sciences.
-This pathway has signifigant deviations from the Natural and Applied Sciences BA, particularly in the area of electives.
+Upon successful completion of this 120 credit hour program, students earn their bachelor's degree as well as certification to teach Secondary Education in Life Sciences in the State of Maine.
+For more information contact Admissions at firstname.lastname@example.org or Dr. Paul G. Caron, Chair of Teacher Education at LAC, at 207-753-6549 or email@example.com.

 Natural and Applied Sciences/Secondary Life Science

 |Education Courses (must get a B or better)

 |EDU 305 Foundations of Cultural & Linguistic Diversity||3|

 |EDU 310 Purpose of Schooling in a Democracy||3|

 |EDU 501 Secondary Science Methods||3|

 |HRD 200 Human Growth and Development||3|

 |SED 335 Students with Exceptionalities in General Education||3|